 Woodfolk believes in honesty, compassion and being kind to our environment.

-They work in harmony with both natural materials and communities in need to create beautiful jewellery and accessories for everyday wear and homewares that bring warmth and creativity into our bones.
+They work in harmony with both natural materials and communities in need to create beautiful jewellery and accessories for everyday wear and homewares that bring warmth and creativity into our homes.

 And yes, I stand for these words – this jewellery does really have this honesty and warmth, and it feels special wearing it.

-But enough of me, let’s now get into Julia’s interview and learn more about this unique and natural Woodfolk brand.
+But enough of me, let’s dig ito Julia’s interview and learn more about this unique and natural Woodfolk brand.

 • What’s the name Woodfolk mean?